floydhub/floyd-docs/docs/guides/ssh.md

 ![Jupyter Notebook Terminal Session](../img/jupyter_terminal.jpg)

-Currently, FloydHub does not offer true SSH access into instances, but the method described above is sufficient for what most users want to use SSH.
+Currently, FloydHub does not offer true SSH access into instances, but the method described above is sufficient for what most users request SSH for.